gofireflyio/aiac/README.md

 ## Instructions

-For **OpenAI**, you will need to provide an OpenAI API key in order for `aiac` to work.
+Before installing/running `aiac`, you may need to configure your LLM providers or collect some information.

+For **OpenAI**, you will need an API key in order for `aiac` to work.
 Refer to [OpenAI's pricing model](https://openai.com/pricing?trk=public_post-text) for more information.
-As of this writing, you get $5 in free credits upon signing up, but generally speaking, this is a paid API.
+If you're not using the API hosted by OpenAI (for example, you may be using Azure OpenAI), you will also need to provide the API URL endpoint.

-For **Amazon Bedrock**, you will need an AWS account with Bedrock enabled, and access to relevant models (currently Amazon Titan and Anthropic Claude are supported by `aiac`).
+For **Amazon Bedrock**, you will need an AWS account with Bedrock enabled, and access to relevant models.
 Refer to the [Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) for more information.

 For **Ollama**, you only need the URL to the local Ollama API server, including the /api path prefix.
 This defaults to http://localhost:11434/api.
 Ollama does